ejaasaari/lemur/README.md

 # LEMUR: Learned Multi-Vector Retrieval

-Fast implementation of the method described in the paper [LEMUR: Learned Multi-Vector Retrieval](https://arxiv.org/pdf/2601.21853).
-LEMUR reduces multi-vector retrieval for late interaction models such as ColBERT into regular single-vector retrieval.
+Official implementation of the method described in the paper [LEMUR: Learned Multi-Vector Retrieval](https://arxiv.org/pdf/2601.21853) (ICML '26).
+LEMUR speeds up multi-vector similarity search for late interaction models such as ColBERT by learning a lightweight, corpus-specific reduction to single-vector similarity search.

-## Requirements

-- AVX-512 compatible CPU (required for the C++ extension)
-- Python 3.11+

-For combining LEMUR with approximate nearest neighbor search, we recommend [pyglass](https://github.com/zilliztech/pyglass).

 ## Installation